massimocaprinali/cloud-foundry-public/dotnet-usingNuGet.md

 # Customize NuGet package sources
 {: #customizing_nuget}

-You can use the `NuGet.Config` file in the application's root directory to control where the application downloads dependencies.
-In the following example, configuring the `<packageSources>` property defines any keys and API URLs for the application to retrieve packages.
+You can use the `NuGet.Config` file in the app's root directory to control where the app downloads dependencies.
+In the following example, configuring the `<packageSources>` property defines any keys and API URLs for the app to retrieve packages.
 ```
    <?xml version="1.0" encoding="utf-8"?>
    <configuration>